Itinerary

 Days 7 & 8: Khwai Private Reserve

-Private game reserves managed by local communities protect threatened species and keep wildlife corridors intact, opening our passage into a continuous sanctuary of marshes, sand-covered plains, and acacia and mopane forest.
+Private game reserves managed by local communities protect threatened species and keep wildlife corridors intact, opening our passage into an unbroken sanctuary of marshes, sand-covered plains, and acacia and mopane forest.
 Explore Khwai's vast territory on morning and afternoon wildlife drives, walking safaris led by local guides, and mokoro (when water levels permit).
 This serene time on the water gives local polers a chance to share their deep knowledge of this ecosystem and how it has sustained their people for generations.
 Wildlife abounds, including elephant, buffalo, herds of plains game and countless bird species.
 Khwai's community-based concession has been a conservation triumph, bridging safari tourism with Khwai village life and enhancing economic stability for the local people.

 Day 9: Khwai Private Reserve / Maun